Indeed, a catchy headline is your entry into your reader and potential customer’s world–and that’s a very busy space they occupy.

 But, my opinion is that if a piece of content generates more comments than other posts you’ve written, it means you did something better – maybe with your headline, promotion or strategy.
 You’ve got to figure out what’s delivering success.

-With new and emerging content marketing strategies, it’s becoming very difficult to focus on what works.
+With new and emerging content marketing strategies emerging everyday, it’s becoming difficult to focus on what works.
 This is why smart digital marketers are disciplined.
 They understand the importance of great content and whether it generates search traffic and leads.

 It’s a given that the headline is an integral element of your content, no matter what format the content may take.
 But, the introduction, subtitles, bullet points, and call to action are all equally important.